What is DEB?

 DEB builds on the success of our 2017 Citizen CATE Experiment and includes several improvements.
 DEB engages groups throughout North America with observations from any location thus removing limitations of geographical location or the ability to travel to the narrow path of totality of a total solar eclipse.
 Night time follow-on observations are enabled through the use of a GoTo mount to accurately point and track celestial targets.
 DEB Initiative follow-on projects will feature exoplanet transit observations like those already achieved with CATE volunteers, to which we add variable star and asteroid light curve observations, and climate change relevant atmospheric optical depth measurements from across North America.

-DEB is funded by NASA Science Mission Directorate and he National Science foundation.
-Observation teams will receive equipment and training at no cost.
+DEB is funded by NASA Science Mission Directorate and the National Science foundation.
+Observation teams receive equipment and training at no cost.
 DEB utilizes relatively cheap amateur astronomy equipment and standardized software to reduce costs for imaging setups to ~ $1,800.
 Teams that already have their own adequate laptop or amateur astronomers possessing their own compatible equipment such as a tracking mount can participate at much lower costs.

 Where is DEB?